maddigits/maddigits.github.com/_posts/2013-09-18-twitter-drops-ruby-bullshit.md

 ---

-This post is about the twitter change from Ruby to Java, some years ago, fact that, sadly, still being used by some people to say that Ruby sucks and Java is the best language in the world.
+This post is about the twitter change from Ruby to Java, some years ago, fact that, sadly, is still being used by some people to say that Ruby sucks and Java is the best language in the world.

-Before you read that, I believe that would be good if you know something about
+Before you read that, a little background on me would be good:

-me:
+- Java is the first language I worked with.
+I started 4 years ago and

-- Java is the first language I worked with 4 years ago.
-I'm still using it **every day**;
+- I'm still using it **every day**;
 - No, I don't hate Java, it is just not my favorite language;
 - I started with Ruby about 2 years ago;
-- A lot of friends and coworkers try to troll me with that bullshit about twitter and other bullshits.
+- A lot of friends and coworkers try to troll me with that bullshit about twitter and others.

 Having that in mind, I decided to drop here some lines about this.